leeyumsk/IRL-Subtitles/Hardware/README.md

 ### Version 1.2

 Vesion 1.2 was the version that was after figuring out that the ESP32 platform was going to be used.
 This was need to be programed with an external uart chip though the header pins.
+The header pins are planed to be used for board to board communication and power transfer.

 <img src="/Media/ESP32GlassV1.png">